-The sync command syncs hash info to files in specified folders via the com.diglloyd.icj.HashInfo extended attribute.
-It does not perform hashing; it uses existing hash information.Always update prior to a sync because only up-to-date hash info will be synced.
+The sync command uses existing hash information without performing hashing.
+Therefore, update prior to a sync, because only current hash info will be synced.

-Any number and combination of volumes or folders can be specified in a single invocation.
+Any combination of volumes or folders can be specified in a single invocation.

 Files with stale hash info will not have the attribute added or updated; icj update required.
 Only files using the current SHA512 hashing algorithm will have the attribute added (do an update first, which upgrades the hashes).
 Files with conflicting icj/icjh/attribute info will be flagged and not updated; use update which can make the proper determination of authoritative info (by hashing the current file).

 The com.diglloyd.icj.HashInfo attribute ends with #S, which instructs programs to maintain it across backups and copies.